Welcome To My Culinary & Holistic Lifestyle Blog!

 Community Natural Foods, my favourite local health food store here in Calgary, carefully screens all products on its shelves, to safeguard your health and the well-being of our planet.
 Stringent standards and ingredient review fast-track you to brands and products worth exploring!Â

-View the MyCNF Verified standards HERE.
+View their MyCNF Verified standards HERE.

 Face & Body Care